dynobo/noteto/README.md

 ```
 Then open <http://127.0.0.1:8000/noteto/> in your browser.

-If you plan to contribute a Pull Request, please also install and run `eslint` to ensure correct code formatting:
+If you plan to contribute a Pull Request, please install and run `eslint` to ensure correct code formatting:

 ```
 npm install